jaflesch/ts-pokeapi/docs/docs/guides/contributing.md

 # Contributing

-Want to help improve TS-PokéAPI?
+Want to help us improve TS-PokéAPI?
 We would greatly appreciated!

 There are some ways to contribute to the project on the following sections.